Breaking the Resolution Barrier: Arbitrary-resolution Deep Image Steganography Framework: Experimental Results

+Table \ref{domain-specific_table} presents the quantitative evaluation results.
+During the revealing process, ARDIS demonstrated superior performance across a range of secret image resolutions from 225$\times$225 to 3452$\times$3452.
+The PSNR value was 1.91 dB higher than that of the second best method and 8.22 dB higher than that of the best diffusion-based DIS method.
+The LPIPS was 0.1019 lower than that of the second best method.
+Furthermore, ARDIS remains the exclusive model to achieve a 0\% RRE.

-\textbf{Qualitative Results.} Visual comparisons further demonstrate the superiority of ARDIS.
-As shown in Figure \ref{fig_3}, without explicitly informing the receiver of the secret image resolution, other comparison methods recover secret images with severe geometric distortions, such as the Statue of Liberty being incorrectly scaled.
-Even knowing the original resolution, the secret images recovered by comparison methods lose a significant amount of detail compared to ARDIS.
-Figure \ref{fig_4} reveals the limitations of diffusion-based methods (such as CRoSS and DiffStega), which are highly sensitive to prompts.
-With imperfectly designed prompts, the generated stego images often exhibit obvious semantic distortions and unnatural traces.
-More critically, during the recovery stage, while the images generated by these methods may appear visually realistic, they actually contain textures completely unrelated to the original secret image.
+Figure \ref{domain_2} reveals a critical limitation of diffusion based methods, specifically the issue of semantic hallucinations.
+During the revealing process, while the images generated by these methods may appear visually realistic, they actually contain textures completely unrelated to the original secret image.
+For example, DiffStega fabricates a false leaf background in the pigeon image.
 In contrast, ARDIS generates high-quality stego images while ensuring pixel-level consistency between the recovered results and the original secret image.